mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/wrapping-native-libraries.md

 ### Mac

-1. If you have not done so already, open the *SampleNativeLibrary.sln* in *Xamarin Studio*.
+1. If you have not done so already, open the *SampleNativeLibrary.sln* in *Visual Studio for Mac*.
-1. The native *SampleLibrary* project cannot be built from Xamarin Studio.
-As mentioned above, Xamarin Studio is a .NET only IDE; it cannot build C/C++ projects like Visual Studio.
+1. The native *SampleLibrary* project cannot be built from Visual Studio for Mac.
+As mentioned above, Visual Studio for Mac is a .NET only IDE; it cannot build C/C++ projects like Visual Studio.
 (We will work around this limitation in a moment).
 1. First, let's turn our attention to the *SampleRhino.Mac* project.
 Make sure that *SampleRhino.Mac* is set as the Startup Project and expand it so you can see the source files...
 ![SampleRhino on Mac]({{ site.baseurl }}/images/wrapping-native-libraries-06.png)
 1. Just as with *SampleLibrary*, *SampleRhino* is exactly the same source on both platform: the platform-specific *.csproj* files are referencing exactly the same *.cs* files.